ThreeDotsLabs/watermill/docs/content/docs/pub-sub-implementations.md

 #### Marshaler

 Watermill's messages cannot be directly sent to Kafka - they need to be marshaled.
-You can implement your own marshaler or use default implementation.
+You can implement your marshaler or use default implementation.

 {{% render-md %}}
 {{% load-snippet-partial file="content/src-link/message/infrastructure/kafka/marshaler.go" first_line_contains="// Marshaler" last_line_contains="func (DefaultMarshaler)" padding_after="0" %}}